 I personally do not know how I could make a bad spelling error because I normally check myself over

-2. Not putting your name on the exam.
+Imagine not putting your name on the exam.
 Literally the easiest part

 That's the first thing I do at all times.

 Teachers: If you don't show your work it's wrong!

 Also Teachers: Give Barely any space to show work